nwkwok/PHP/oop/SOLIDPROFESSOR/readme.md

 This repo holds subdirectories for key concepts that came up during my interview with SOLIDPROFESSOR.
 I am inspired to grow and gain high level competency around these areas.
 <br />
 <br />
-Each subdirectory holds notes, personal thoughts and practice scripts to get exercise around these topics.
+Each subdirectory holds notes, personal thoughts and practice scripts/exercises on these OOP concepts.

 ## Areas of Growth:
 ### Work on OOP concepts